vedantterse/AIO-PDF_tools/README.md

    ```
    cd PDF_Tools
    ```
-------refer to 'Note:-' down below and then exceute this commands of setup script if that dosent work-------
+------refer to 'Instructions:' down below and then exceute this commands of setup script if that dosent work-------

 Run the Setup Script:
 ```